Simple DIY Chocolate Easter Egg Decorating

 To decorate chocolate Easter eggs you will need:

-Those boxes of Cadburys creme eggs had one large hollow egg and one small creme egg in them, I ended up using both.
+The boxes of Cadburys creme eggs that I bought had one large hollow egg and one small creme egg in them.
+I ended up decorating both sizes.
 I also got all my full collection of sprinkles out for the photo but didn’t end up using them all.

 Prepare Chocolate Eggs for decorating